We can now create desktop apps with Flutter. This article covers the key points of my interest and demonstrates how to build them.

 Many cross-platform libraries have been created in the past.
 One of the concerns when using frameworks, including Flutter, is file size.
 I looked into this.

-Frameworks folder, you will find two frameworks in addition to the Swift runtime.
-This would be the Flutter runtime.
-Each has the following capacities.
+Frameworks folder.
+You will find two frameworks in addition to the Swift runtime.
+These frameworks would be the Flutter runtime.
+Each has the following capacity.

-The total is 11.26 MB, calculated in Finder way with 1 MB = 1000 KB; if you make a desktop app with Flutter, the Swift runtime is also included, so the total runtime is 44.86 MB.
+The total is 11.26 MB, calculated in Finder way with 1 MB = 1000 KB; if you make a desktop app with Flutter, it also contains the Swift runtime, so the total runtime is 44.86 MB.

-Considering these numbers purely, it is somewhat large.
-However, if you include development efficiency, the current storage situation, and Internet communication speed, I think it is an acceptable size.
-If the application to be created by it is simply a side application and only has enough functions with a web browser, it is a size that I would think about a little.
+Considering these numbers purely, it is a large size.
+However, consider development efficiency, the current storage situation, and Internet communication speed.
+In that case, it is an acceptable size.
+On the other hand, if the developed application is simply a side application and only necessitates a web browser’s capabilities.
+In that case, it is a size that I think about.

 Supporting Apple Silicon

-The built application is a universal binary that is natively compatible with Apple Silicon, and the architecture of the binary file of the app built with Flutter is shown below.
+The developed application is a universal binary natively compatible with Apple Silicon.
+The architecture of the binary file for the Flutter-built app is depicted below.

 % cd mac_menubar_demo.app/Contents/MacOS % file mac_menubar_demo mac_menubar_demo: Mach-O universal binary with 2 architectures: [x86_64:Mach-O 64-bit executable x86_64 - Mach-O 64-bit executable x86_64] [arm64:Mach-O 64-bit executable arm64 - Mach-O 64-bit executable arm64] mac_menubar_demo (for architecture x86_64): Mach-O 64-bit executable x86_64 mac_menubar_demo (for architecture arm64): Mach-O 64-bit executable arm64

 x86_64 executable code.
-I also looked at the runtime framework and it was included as well.
+I also looked at runtime frameworks, and they are the same.

 Apple Silicon native support without any problems.